 (2011 – Present)

-Hellen is in-charge of the Safe Spaces program under the Daughters United (Binti Pamoja) Program.
+Hellen is in charge of the Safe Spaces program under the Daughters United (Binti Pamoja) Program.
 She has a Bachelors degree in Social Work from the Catholic University of Eastern Africa.
-Previously, Hellen was an Intern at Vugu Vugu Mashinani.
+Before working at CFK, Hellen was an Intern at Vugu Vugu Mashinani.